Ellsk/Envision-Homes/README.md

 # Envision-Homes
-This is a simple Real estate website template using html, css, bootstrap and js that will aid in purchase of house
+This is a simple Real estate website template using html, css, bootstrap and js that will aid in purchase of homes